What are Mac ads? Why are you seeing unwanted advertisements on your Mac? What can you do to remove Mac ads?

 5th Symptom: Suspicious processes running in Activity Monitor

-How to Protect Yourself from Mac Ads?
+How to Protect Your Mac from Data Collection?

 - Browsing history.